 In the past few years, I’ve worked in most of these areas, other than the last two.

 Planning for People with Disabilities ‘v’ Planning for People of All Abilities

 More recently, there has also been a push to include universal design into our roles.

-Our recent conference in October 2015 was testament to that.
+Our recent conference in October 2015 was a testament to that.
 The entire conference took a ‘universal design’ theme (in fact, I also had the honour to speak at the conference on the topic of exit signs and evacuation).

 I now consider universal design (or inclusive design, or ‘design for all’) an important part of my role and I’m thinking more and more about providing access into buildings for people of all abilities, rather than people with disabilities.
 Anyone who follows my work on Sourceable.net would have read my thoughts on the ageing population and know that we need to plan for the ‘greying’ of the Australian population.
-It just makes sense that we design environments and products that cater for the widest range of abilities throughout a person life cycle.
+It just makes sense that we design environments and products that cater to the widest range of abilities throughout a person life cycle.